Frequently Asked Questions

 Q. What is your illness policy?

 We pride ourselves on putting the health and welfare of the children before anything else.
 To accomplish this goal, we strive to keep all the children as healthy as possible.
 Though children in a peer group setting do get sick, we do everything within our power to minimize the frequency with which this happens.
-Click Here for the details.
+Our illness policy is in strict accordance with the State of New Jersey Department of Children and Families Office of Licensing.

 Q. What are the teacher qualifications?

 Lead teachers may have a bachelor’s degree in early childhood education, a New Jersey Group Teacher endorsement, or a Child Development Associate credential.
 Additionally, all staff members are required to participate in continuing education seminars or workshops in the field of child growth and development.
-We have worked with The First Steps Program which provided our schools with the most current information about caring for infants and toddlers.
-Our staff have also been trained with new and innovative methods in behavior management.
-Behavior Management Specialist Ron Shuali has 20 plus years experience in changing the classroom to run smoother, calmer and more fun!
-He is a national speaker and an author of a behavior management book called Building the 21st Century Child.
+As a participant of the NJ Grow Kids program, all staff members have access to these trainings.

 Q. How do you prepare for emergencies?